 - Copyright law says it is up to the individual to determine “Fair Use” with this criteria in mind:

 - How much of the whole piece is being used?

 - Is the heart of the work being used?
 A 60 min video might have one common theme that you can capture in 5 min. and you might deem it fair use and the company or individual who created it might say otherwise.

 - The Information is being used for educational purposes using parody, commentary, criticism, or for news reporting.

 - Fair Use guidelines is to allow up to 10 percent of the total or three minutes (whichever is less) of videos as copyright free.

 - For music, lyrics, and music video, the policy is that you can use up to 10 percent, but no more than 30 seconds from an individual musical work.
 Using the hook of a song which may not even be 30 seconds, yet it may be considered fair use by some, and then not by others.
 This is a grey area, so proceed with caution.

 - Keep in mind, you will still need to provide captions and/or transcripts.

 Option: obtaining permissions

-- You will be able get a video captioned through the DECT grant if you do not have permission from the copyright holder, but it is strongly advisable that you get permission.
+- You will be able get a video captioned through the DECT grant if you do not have permission from the copyright holder, but it is against their policies.
+It is strongly advisable that you get permission.
 It is the responsibility of the instructor and the school to obtain permission.
-Contact Media Services in Doyle Library for researching permission.
+Contact Media Services in Doyle Library for help with getting permission.